joao-m-santos/receita-old/README.md

 This website is built with [Astro](https://astro.build/).

-## Uploading recipes
+## Submitting recipes

-To upload a new recipe, create a new [MDX](https://mdxjs.com/) file under `src/content/recipes/`.
+To submit a new recipe, create a new [MDX](https://mdxjs.com/) file under `src/content/recipes/`.
 The filename will be the URL for the recipe.
 Additionally, you must add a `.png` image file to `public/assets/` with the same filename as the recipe file.

 You can use the template file `src/recipe.template.mdx` as a base for your new recipe.